 Goodwill transforms your donations into employment and training programs that help people find jobs.
 We gratefully accept donations of items that can be sold in our stores to support our programs.

-Donations to Goodwill are tax-deductible.
-While Goodwill cannot establish or confirm a value for your donations, you can use this valuation guide.
+All donations to Goodwill are tax-deductible.
+While Goodwill cannot establish or confirm a value for your donations of items, you can use this valuation guide.
 Please visit www.irs.gov to learn more about itemizing donated goods.

 Goodwill partners with Second Harvest Food Bank and has designated a number of locations as drop-off sites for both Goodwill and Food Bank donations.
 Look for locations with the apple icon to find drop-off site nearest you.

 What to Donate